RENCI/opal-frontend/README.md

-# PFAS Dashboard
+# OPAL
+Observational PFAS Access paneL

 ## 🚧 Development

-This is a React app developed with Node 20.11.1.
+This is a React app developed and deployed with Node 20.11.1.

 ### Environment Variables